peter-thompson/Topic-modelling-using-LDA/README.md

 docs_name_dict = dict(docs_name_dict)
 ```

 We now want to remove the words from our documents that cause clutter.
 We will remove all the words that appear in more than 20% of documents as well as removing all the words that occur in less than 4 of the documents.
-We have a dictionary that counts the number of times a word in present across all the ```latex\pm57000``` documents.
+We have a dictionary that counts the number of times a word in present across all the (plus-minus) 57000 documents.

 To further enhance the quality of the text we analyse, the loops below remove all words of length 1 or 2.